jinghuazhao/pQTLtools/inst/Bioconductor/README.md

-ComplexHeatmap | Make complex heatmaps recount3 | Interface to uniformly processed RNA-seq data Pi | Priority index, leveraging genetic evidence to prioritise drug targets at the gene and pathway level Rgraphiz | Interfaces R with the AT&T graphviz library for plotting R graph objects from the graph package sva | Surrogate Variable Analysis
+ComplexHeatmap | Make complex heatmaps recount3 | Interface to uniformly processed RNA-seq data Pi | Priority index, leveraging genetic evidence to prioritise drug targets at the gene and pathway level quantro | A test for when to use quantile normalization FlowSorted.DLPFC.450k | Illumina HumanMethylation data on sorted frontal cortex cell populations Rgraphiz | Interfaces R with the AT&T graphviz library for plotting R graph objects from the graph package sva | Surrogate Variable Analysis
 **CRAN** |